Dyroha/MovieCase/README.md

 Recomend by most watched genre:
   - I started working on this but thought as it wasn't nessasary I would focus on the needed functionality

+Add acctual Exception implimentation:
+ - I also started on doing this but I am no too familiar with the java convention for doing so, so I thought I would add it when I am more researched on the topic

 ### Possible changes